akutschi/ansible_wireguard/README.md

           wireguard_client_id: 2
 ```

-This play will configure the server and add the two peers for John and Jane Doe.
-The config files will be stored locally and should have the following path and names:
+This play will configure the server and add two peers for John and Jane Doe.
+The config files will be stored locally  if `wireguard_client_files_remote` is set to `false` and should have the following path and names:

+- `./files-wireguard/wireguard.example.com/wg0_clients/johndoe/mbp15-US.conf`
+- `./files-wireguard/wireguard.example.com/wg0_clients/janedoe/ipad-US.conf`

+If the default setting for `wireguard_client_files_remote` remains unchanged the paths to the files are

-- `./files/wireguard.example.com/wg0_clients/johndoe/mbp15-US.conf`
+- `/etc/wireguard/wg0_clients/johndoe/` and
-- `./files/wireguard.example.com/wg0_clients/janedoe/ipad-US.conf`
+- `/etc/wireguard/wg0_clients/janedoe/`.

-Since I use this role to create VPN servers in several countries, the country code will be appended.

 ## Example playbook with peers and parameters